-The policy underlying this attitude is still in the ascendant.
-The Government holds tight the reins of railway administration, and manages tariffs in such a way as to help British trade and retard the progress of industrial development in India.
-The railway administration is completely in the hands of Europeans, and the refusal to appoint even one Indian member to the Railway Board, on the monstrous plea that throughout the length and breadth of this country there is not one Indian who is qualified for the job, has further convinced Indians that the Government is not sincere in its profession of sympathy for Home Rule for India.
+The policy underlying this attitude is still in the ascendent.
+The Government holds tight the reins of Railway administration and manages tariffs in such a way as to help British trade and retard the progress of industrial development in India.
+The Railway administration is completely in the hands of Europeans, and the refusal to appoint even one Indian member to the Railway Board on the monstrous plea that throughout the length and breadth of this country there is not one Indian who is qualified for the job has further convinced Indians that the Government is not sincere in its profession of sympathy for Home Rule for India.

 The new feature of the tariff policy is that preference for British and Empire goods is being introduced by back-parlour methods.
-Although the British officials were so nice and hospitable to the author of Mother India, the greatest slanderer of this country, they are hypocritically telling us that the American films sometimes depict Indian life in an offensive way and that therefore India should accord preference to British films.
-This is being preached merely because the British film manufacturer is on his merits no match for his American competitor.
+Although the British officials were so nice and hospitable to the author of Mother India, the greatest slanderer of this country, they are hypocritically telling us that American films sometimes depict Indian life in an offensive way and that therefore India should accord preference to British films.
+This is being preached merely because the British film manufacturer is on merits no match for his American competitor.

-Turning from the Finance department to the Military we find that while on the one hand we are charged with inability to defend India and told that that is a ground for the continuance of the British in India, on the other hand, we are, deliberately and persistently denied the opportunities of qualifying for that task.
-The Military department is sacrosanct.
-Its expenditure is nonvotable and its higher ranks are guarded against
+Turning from Finance to the Military we find that while on one hand we are charged with inability to defend India and are told that that is a ground for the continuance of the British in India, we are, on the other hand, deliberately and persistently denied the opportunities of qualifying for that task.
+The Military Department is sacrosanct.
+Its expenditure is non-votable and its higher ranks are guarded against Indians.

-1ndians.
 From a population of 315 millions only nine cadets are taken every year for the King's Commission.

-In 1925, on the persistent demand of the Assembly, the Government appointed a committee of officials and non-officials, of Military experts and representative Indians, to go into the question of Indianizing the Army.
-The committee was presided over by one of their own officers.
-This committee made a unanimous report on which orders were delayed for over a year, and eventually the chief recommendations of the committee have been turned down by Whitehall.
-Indians are denied all opportunities in the artillery and air forces.
+In 1925, on the persistent demand of the Assembly, the Government appointed a committee of officials and non-officials, of Military experts and representative Indians, to go into the question of Indianising the Army.
+The Committee was presided over by one of their own officers.
+This Committee made a unanimous report on which orders were delayed for over a year, and eventually the chief recommendations of the Committee have been turned down by Whitehall.
+Indians are denied all opportunities in artillery, and naval and air forces.

-The culminating point of the policy of reaction is the appointment of an exclusively British Statutory Commission to enquire into the working of the Reforms and to recommend a constitution for India.
-Is it any wonder then that Indians have lost all trust in the good faith of the British, and that they often express their lack of faith in bitter words at the meetings of the central legislature?
+The culminating point of the policy of reaction is the appointment of an exclusively British Statutory Commission to enquire into the working of the reforms and to recommend a constitution for India.
+Is it any wonder then that Indians have lost all trust in the good faith of the British, and that they often express their lack of faith in bitter words at the meetings of the Central Legislature?

-CHAPTER XXXII
+CHAPTER XXXII.

-' CUMBROUS, COMPLEX, CONFUSED SYSTEM'
+'CUMBROUS, COMPLEX, CONFUSED SYSTEM'